Release Notes for Cisco Catalyst IE9300 Rugged Series Switches, Release 26.1.x

 Recommendation: Use TACACS+ over TLS 1.3, introduced in release Cisco IOS-XE 17.18.1.

 Cisco is committed to supporting customers through this transition.
-Subsequent releases in the Cisco IOS-XE 17.18 train continues to support these features but displays warnings if they are used.
-Future release trains may impose additional restrictions on these features which will be communicated through release notes.
+Subsequent releases in the Cisco IOS-XE 17.18 train continue to support these features but displays warnings if they are used.
+Future Cisco IOS-XE release trains may impose additional restrictions on these features which will be communicated through release notes.

-This section lists the issues resolved in this release.
+This section lists resolved issues in Cisco IOS-XE 26.1.x release.

 Note: This software release may contain bug fixes first introduced in other releases.
 To see additional information, click the bug ID to access the Cisco Bug Search Tool.